MV-Automation/MV_Pandemic_Solution/RaspberryPi/README.md

 ##### Adjust the MV camera's zoom and activate the RTSP stream.
 1. Navigate into the Meraki Dashboard and find the camera you are going to use.
-2. Go to the Settings tab and adjust the Optical Zoom as shown in the picture.
+2. Go to the Settings tab and adjust the Optical Zoom and Focus settings as shown in the picture.

 ![Image of Optical Zoom setting]( https://github.com/MV-Automation/MV_Pandemic_Solution/blob/main/img/focus_set.png)